raspberryvalley/mqtt-diag-pi/README.md

 * CPU Load Percentage \[%\]
 * Disk Usage Percentage \[%\]
 * Memory Usage Percentage \[%\]

+Further, we send a cumulative json object with all values at once.

 All values are sent to topics using the pattern below.
 You can change the pattern in **config.py**